 Second, if the synced photo you wish to use is an editable preview, Photo RAW will warn you that you will be working with a photo that has less fidelity than the original.
 If you want to be sure that you are using the highest-quality base layer, either copy the file to your current computer, or change the sync option for the photo's folder or album to Originals, and download that from ON1 Cloud Sync.

-For more information on these settings, see "Using ON1 Cloud Sync with Photo RAW" on page 63.
+For more information on these settings, see "Managing Sync Options in Photo RAW" on page 66.